-For File Gateway, you map a new file system to the FSx for Windows File Server that contains the data you want to recover.
+For File Gateway, you map a new to the Amazon S3 bucket that contains the data you want to recover.

-- 1. Create and activate a new File Gateway on an Amazon EC2 host.
-For more information, see Deploy a default Amazon EC2 host for FSx File Gateway. - 2.
-Create a new file system on the EC2 gateway you created.
-For more information, see Create an FSx for Windows File Server file system. - 3.
-Mount your file system on your client and map it to the FSx for Windows File Server that contains the data that you want to recover.
+- Create and activate a new File Gateway on an Amazon EC2 host.
+For more information, see Deploy a default Amazon EC2 host for S3 File Gateway. - 2.
+Create a new on the EC2 gateway you created.
+For more information, see Create a file share. - 3.
+Mount your file share on your client and map it to the S3 bucket that contains the data that you want to recover.
 For more information, see Mount and use your file share.